zupo/ventura-poetry-test/README.md

-# Update

-With NixOS 21.05, the problem presented below has been fixed.
+# Update: with NixOS 21.05 the problem presented below has been fixed

 # Testing poetry2nix in nix-shell on Big Sur
 A repo to test nix-shell &amp; poetry2nix on Big Sur